AlgoBrother/MayaTok-BPE/README.md

 **Note: If you wish to make your own Vocab please see:**

+> Make sure you have forked/cloned the rust tokenizer code and have built the /target/wheels as mentioned in previous steps

 [stream method](examples/train_your_own_vocab.py) - Designed to use streamed data from one local machine and use it on your training machine

-[non-stream method]() - If you have a dataset which your RAM can handle after being loaded, use this. much faster traininhg
+[non-stream method](examples/non_stream_train_your_own_vocab.py) - If you have a dataset which your RAM can handle after being loaded, use this. much faster traininhg

 ### Using Curl